demonatic/Skilo/README.md

 # Skilo Search Engine

 ###### USTC  软院  2019工程实践Project (Under Construction Now)
 Skilo is a simple Search Engine implemented in C++ on Linux.
-It provides Restful API to create collection with corresponding schema, add documents to collection and word/phrase search services.
+It provides Restful API to create collection with corresponding schema, add documents to collection and word/phrase/fuzzy search services and etc.

 ## Demo